google/gtm-currency-rates-sync/README.md

 custom GTM variable scripts for applying currency conversion on tags data.

-Example: Utilising the lookup table to updating revenue data in Floodlight tags on multi-currency sites before sending them into DCM or DS.
+Example: Utilising the lookup table to updating revenue data in Floodlight tags on multi-currency sites before sending them into a reporting tool such Display & Video 360 or Google Analytics.

 ## Setup instructions